ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 **DOMINIC**
 _(chuckling, gesturing with his fork)_

-> You know, it's wild that we're having a BBQ on a Wednesday, right?
+> You know, it's wild that we're having this on a Wednesday, right?
 But that's just how our schedules are these days.
 Everyone's away on the weekends, picking apples and whatnot.
 We've got to squeeze in as many BBQs as we can while we still have breath in our lungs!

 _(takes a bite of ziti, then continues)_